Exact Label Recovery in Euclidean Random Graphs: Models and Main Results

 \section{Models and Main Results}

 This section presents our main results.
 First, we propose the Geometric Hidden Community Model (Section \ref{sect:ghcm}) and study its corresponding information-theoretic threshold for exact recovery (Section \ref{sect:limits}).
+We summarize the lower and upper bounds for exact recovery in Table \ref{tab:impossibility-achievability}.
 Then, we examine the model's applications to specific spatial graph inference problems, including the geometric stochastic block model (Corollaries \ref{cor:gsbm_2_com} and \ref{cor:gsbm}), the geometric $\mathbb{Z}_2$ synchronization problem (Corollary \ref{cor:gsync}), and the monotone adversarial version of the geometric stochastic block model (Theorem \ref{thm:monotone}).